One of the most important things winning candidates do is successfully define themselves to the voters.

 That said, I wouldn’t compare more than four candidates and have personally never sent one out with more than three candidates on it.

-And while this example is of a campaign mailer, you can use it in emails and social media posts.
+And while the above example is of a campaign mailer, you can use it in emails and social media posts.

 You can also adapt it for radio, television and video ads.